Reorganisation Act 2019: Future of asymmetric federalism in India

 This “not so constitutional” act had its consequences and the most prominent ones came from the domain of International Relations.

-Keeping realism at the forefront, the Centre believed that India’s decision will not attract international attention as it would encompass under the purview of domestic issues and the trade relations with the largest democracy would undermine the stance of a prospective human rights dissent from the great powers.
+Keeping realism at the forefront, the Centre believed that India’s decision would not attract international attention as it would encompass the purview of domestic issues and the trade relations with the largest democracy would undermine the stance of a prospective human rights dissent from the great powers.
 The centre was right to an extent considering the incompetent diplomacy of its rival state Pakistan, which wasn’t able to attract any international attention towards the territorial dispute it has had with India over the Kashmir region.
-In addition to that, the Indian foreign policy saw a significant change in terms of the bilateral visits/talks since 2014, which gave India an advantage over the abrogation of article 370 primarily on the basis of the argument that it is a “domestic issue”.
+In addition to that, Indian foreign policy saw a significant change in terms of bilateral visits/talks since 2014, which gave India an advantage over the abrogation of Article 370 primarily based on the argument that it is a “domestic issue”.

-Despite of Pakistan’s failed attempts, some prominent leaders of the muslim majority states have also put forth their concern.
-Last but not the least, the largest neighbour state to India; China.
-It was the only significant support Pakistan could gather, it has also attempted to play a key role historically as a third-party to the Kashmir dispute and was not willing to evade this opportunity.
+Despite of Pakistan’s failed attempts, some prominent leaders of the Muslim-majority states have also put forth their concerns.
+Last but not least, the largest neighbouring state to India; is China.
+It was the only significant support Pakistan could gather, it has also attempted to play a key role historically as a third party to the Kashmir dispute and was not willing to evade this opportunity.

 Federalism in the Indian Context

-The bifurcation of a state into two UT’s isn’t only a change in territorial boundaries of a state, rather a move that brings up grave and key issues about India’s constitution, which is established on a guideline of federalism.
-In the Indian context, in lieu of federalism the system is argued to be following asymmetrical federalism.
+The bifurcation of a state into two UTs isn’t only a change in the territorial boundaries of a state, but rather a move that brings up grave and key issues about India’s constitution, which is established on a guideline of federalism.
+In the Indian context, instead of federalism, the system is argued to be following asymmetrical federalism.

 Future of federalism at stake?

-The basic difference between the unitary and the federal system is that in a unitary system the centre has all the powers concerning legislature and administration.
-Whereas, in a federal system the identification of the autonomy of constituent units is the key feature which is responsible for their decentralised legislative as well as executive powers.
-Getting deprived of that autonomy, the state of Jammu and Kashmir had till August 6, 2019 is the reason to associate it with federalism.
+The basic difference between the unitary and the federal system is that in a unitary system, the centre has all the powers concerning legislature and administration.
+Whereas, in a federal system the identification of the autonomy of constituent units is the key feature that is responsible for their decentralised legislative as well as executive powers.
+Getting deprived of that autonomy, the state of Jammu and Kashmir had till August 6, 2019, is the reason to associate it with federalism.

 Conclusion

-India is a country that has demonstrated itself on the ‘nation-state’ approach which recognises geographically contiguous linguistic and ethnic identities for states formation instead of the European country ‘state model’ which is focused on homogenisation of the national identity.
-With this act the identity and autonomy of the Kashmiri people might have been jolted.
+India is a country that has demonstrated itself on the ‘nation-state’ approach which recognises geographically contiguous linguistic and ethnic identities for state formation instead of the European country ‘state model’ which is focused on the homogenisation of the national identity.
+With this act, the identity and autonomy of the Kashmiri people might have been jolted.
 The promises made by the Indian government while signing the instrument of accession are compromised as the power distribution between the Centre and the state has changed.
-Throughout the years be that as it may, aims of the Union government have changed by expanding the role of the Centre in issues over which the state administration of J&K had warded either by misleading or conspicuous utilization of the coercive state apparatus.
+Throughout the years, be that as it may, the aims of the Union government have changed by expanding the role of the Centre in issues over which the state administration of J&K had warded either by misleading or conspicuous utilization of the coercive state apparatus.

 References